Drone-Home/drone-home/README.md

 ( I accidentially deleted the last page here (cry emoji)...
 I will rewrite this README using our final deliverable from last semester... must readd how to run from RasPi5 )

+SETUP:
+* git clone this project
+* ensure python is downloaded
+* ensure flask is downloaded (python -m pip install flask)
+* ensure openvs is downloaded (python -m pip install opencv-python-headless)

 To use application:

-1. In the RCFLASK dir, run 'python3 app.py'
+1. In the RCFLASK dir, run 'python3 app.py' or 'python app.py'

 2. Click on website